tigera-solutions/cc-eks-container-security-workshop/modules/module-1-prereq.md

 1. Create Cloud9 workspace environment.

     To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Developer Tools` > `Cloud9` or just search for `Cloud9`.
-Create environment in the desired region.
-You can use all the default settings when creating the environment, but consider using `t3.small` instance instead of the default `t2.micro` instance that could be a bit slow.
+Create an environment in the desired region.
+You can use all the default settings when creating the environment, but consider using `t3.small` instance instead of the default `t2.micro` instance as that could be a bit slow.
 You can name it as `tigera-workspace` to quickly find it in case you have many `Cloud9` instances.
 It usually takes only a few minutes to get the Cloud9 instance running.

 2. Ensure your environment has these tools: